 INCENTIVES...

-Our princess enjoyed the warm sunshine.
+Our dog enjoyed the warm sunshine.

 THE CHILDREN WERE BACK AT SCHOOL.